Plantar Fascia Strain [Causes, Symptoms & Best Home Treatment]

-Plantar Fascia Strain
+Plantar Fascia Strain Overview:

 - If you have severe pain in your arch after a fall or injury, you may have a fascia strain or rupture!
 Find out what to do NOW!!!!

-The Plantar fascia is a ligament can essentially be thought of as a continuation from the Achilles tendon across the bottom of the foot into the front of the foot.
+- The Plantar fascia is a ligament can essentially be thought of as a continuation from the Achilles tendon across the bottom of the foot into the front of the foot.

-Watch this video to get a summary of what is on this page!
+- Watch this video to get a summary of what is on this page!

 Evidence of a Plantar Fascial Strain